Daughters of the Holy Spirit: Origins

 The initial principal object of their service was the education of children; but as other women joined the pair in their work, the growing community soon undertook all kinds of charitable work, serving mainly in small communities scattered throughout the rural parishes of the region.
 They received official approval as a religious congregation by the Diocese of Saint-Brieuc in 1733.

-The members of the congreation became known as the "White Sisters" from the color of their religious habit, which consisted of a white tunic with a starched white veil.
+The members of the congregation became known as the "White Sisters" from the color of their religious habit, which consisted of a white tunic with a starched white veil.
 For generations, a distinctive part of their habit was the use of side hoops in the manner of 18th-century women's attire, which they discontinued only in the 1950s.
 Additionally they wore a large, white cape with a black border on the hood, which was the local style of dress in Plérin.

 New opportunities for religious sisters as charitable medical practitioners were created by devout nobles on their own estates.
 The sisters provided comprehensive care for the sick poor on their patrons' estates, acting not only as nurses, but they took on expanded roles as physicians, surgeons, and apothecaries.

 The congregation grew rapidly, and became widespread over north-west France.
 With 75 members at the time living in 19 communities, it was suppressed during the French Revolution when many of the Daughters left the country to save their lives, but most of the communities were re-established when the practice of the Catholic faith was again allowed in 1801 through the Concordat signed between Napoleon and the Holy See.
 The congregation doubled in size over the course of the 19th century.